pavithrareddykc/adventaiservices/README.md

 ## Advent AI Services — Website

 A single-page website for Advent AI training and consulting.
-The contact form submits to Formspree for handling and email notifications.
+The contact form submits to Formspree for handling form submissions and email notifications.

 ### Features
 - **Responsive UI**: Tailwind CSS via CDN